| Appendix 5: Articles

 sustain them and be well nourished.
 The FAO has pledged to

+free the world population from this undesirable condition.
 Today, the 5,800 million people of the world's population

 enjoys 15 percent surplus of food supply as compared to the